Contact (877) 792-5056 for Oversize Permits in Washington.

 Boat Shipping Boom, Masts, Cranes, Shovels, and Drilling Equipment Restrictions in Washington

-Transporting booms, masts, cranes, shovels, or drilling equipment is permitted provided no less than ⅔ of the length is fully supported with no more than ⅓ of overhang from the rear of any trailer.
+Transporting booms, masts, cranes, shovels, or drilling equipment is permitted, provided no less than ⅔ of the length is fully supported with no more than ⅓ of the overhang from the rear of any trailer.
 Any protrusions from the trailer must be secured to prevent any bending or movement.
-Front projections that may extend further than the front axle must not restrict the vision of the truck driver.
+Front projections that may extend further than the front axle must not restrict the truck driver’s vision.

 Superloads are classified as vehicles or loads that are non-divisible (or a combination of the two) that weigh in excess of 200,000 lbs or over 16′ in height or over 16′ in width in Washington state.
 A superload application must be submitted 30 days prior if your shipment exceeds the weight maximum or 7 days if exceeding the height or width maximums.
 You will need to document why it is in the best interest of the people of Washington state to grant you permission to perform the move, show that it can not be reduced in any way reasonable, have a mechanical drawing of the truck, trailer, and shipment showing all of the axle positions, why you can’t perform the shipment via water, have an iron-clad route in mind, a detailed plan for controlling traffic, how you plan to use your pilot cars, show that you are aware of all railroad route time tables if performing any crossings, and have a way to prove that any kind of emergency vehicle at any time can easily get past you.
-If you have all of this together then the Washington DOT will take a look at it and may even charge you for their time.
+If you have all of this together, then the Washington DOT will take a look at it and may even charge you for their time.
 Superloads in Washington should be completely handled by a professional or you may lose time and money.
-If you need assistance please see our consultation section as we have staff that specializes in superload shipments.

 Washington permitted travel times and restrictions for heavy-haul and oversize loads: